grinya007/tree/README.md

 # tree
-A bit on tree data structure
+A bit of tree data structure